jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It worked for Issac Newton, who discovered gravity and calculus when self-isolating himself during the [1665 Great Plague](https://en.wikipedia.org/wiki/Isaac_Newton#Early_life).

-We can all look up these facts because Wikipedia put the levers of power into our hands!
+We can all look up these facts because Wikipedia puts the levers of power into our hands!
 A massive community voluntarily shared their knowledge one "edit now" at a time and fiercely protected their common knowledge with "undo now."
 Nobody told them, paid them, or made a rule to force it.

 Because writing or reading a Wikipedia article, is Nature's small dopamine rush.